ncoghlan/misc/notes/python3/questions_and_answers.rst

 distributions ended up taking longer to migrate to Python 3 than other variants that omitted those components from their default package set)

-**January?
-2020**: Anticipated date for Python 2.7 to switch to security fix only mode, ending roughly thirteen years of parallel maintenance of Python 2 and 3 by the core development team for the reference interpreter.

 **April 2021**: Anticipated date for Ubuntu LTS 16.04 to go end of life, the first potential end date for commercial Python 2 support from Canonical (if